 “Beautiful as always.
 There was a wedding yesterday.”
-There was silence on the line.
+There’s silence on the line.

 “Oh, sorry.
 No, Dad.
 Gail and Jason exchanged vows.
 It was very nice.”

 “Oh, how wonderful.
-I’m glad you are enjoying yourself, Son.
+I’m glad you’re enjoying yourself, Son.
 Maybe now we can get you on a trip with the family where you might actually do something besides work.”
 He laughs.

 “Yes, Son, everything’s fine except…well, Shane Hemstead was taken into the ER last night while your mother was on duty.”
-I froze.
+I freeze.